vartikaDehalvi/BuildingDevelopers/README.md

 To use Build Dev, follow these steps:

-- Register an account and log in to access the dashboard.
+- Register an account or log in to access the dashboard.
-- Create and manage your developer profile, including education, experience, and social links.
+- Create and manage your profile, including education, experience and social links and also view other's profile.
 - Create, like, and comment on posts or delete your post.
 - Explore the About page to learn more about the company.